 Step one is to create a schedule for yourself.
 People get overwhelmed because they do things on the fly and put pressure on themselves to come up with something to post in that exact moment.
 Take the stress out of social media by planning ahead and giving yourself some structure.
 And whether you are mapping out what to share on your Instagram account for the week or planning out three months of blog posts, put things down on a calendar so you know when deadlines are coming your way.

 To-do: Give it a try!
-Map out the next few days of social sharing in advance and gather your images to see how planning ahead feels.
+Map out the next few days of social sharing and gather your images to see how planning ahead feels.

 It’s not enough to post for posting sake; you have to create content that serves a purpose.
 Know what your goals are and build your content strategy around them.
 Be sure to create content that is native to each platform (i.e. visually driven on Instagram, 300+ words for blogs, etc.) and that shows off your work and expertise.
 And always be sure to do a little keyword research on the front end to make sure that your content is optimized.